patrykwitek/Hangman-Game/README.md

 # Hangman Game

-Gangman game made in C# console.
+Hangman game made in C# console.
 Application draws word for player to guess.
 Player guesses a letter, he has got 6 chances.

 Preview: